rokaiamohammed/My-Store/README.md

 * you can reduce the amount you need
 * when you add or remove any item that will be massage displayed shows the item's name added or removed
 * validate the input form
-* when you click products from nav bar or click return to the product list the cart will be reset and start from beginning
+* when you click "return to the product list" from success page the cart will be reset and start from beginning
 * read the data from HTTPClient